Underrepresented Minority Thesis Fellowship for Masters and DMA Students

 This fellowship program provides an opportunity for minority masters and DMA students (US citizens or permanent residents who are Black or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians or other Pacific Islanders) to benefit from a final semester of protected and supported time to focus on completing their scholarly research activities and the writing of their master’s thesis (MA, MS, and MFA) or DMA thesis.
 A one-time fellowship award will be given for $10,000.

-This award cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, graduate assistantship, job at another institution/employer).
+This fellowship cannot be used in combination with any other source of financial support (e.g., fellowship/scholarship, grant, graduate assistantship, job at another institution/employer).
 The point of the fellowship is to provide dedicated time for stuents to work full-time on their degree completion requirements.

 It is expected that students, their mentors, and Director of Graduate Studies will have met and concluded that the students are close to finishing their thesis work and will complete during the semester the fellowship is provided.
 It is anticipated students are into the writing process and able to provide an abstract at the time of application.

 Because this is a final semester fellowship, a student may be nominated only once, when there is a high likelihood of completion within one semester of the fellowship period.
 The number of fellowships is limited and awards are highly competitive.

 Online nominations must include the following items as separate PDF files: